-Global diagnostics companies and laboratories are in a race against time to adapt testing capacity to current demand.
-Due to the global COVID 19 pandemic, the demand for testing far exceeds the available capacity.
+Global diagnostics companies and laboratories are in a race against time to adapt testing capacities to current demand.
+Due to the worldwide COVID-19 pandemic, the demand for testing exceeds the existing capacity by far.

 B) Antibody test

-The second test is the antibody test, often also called a serology test.
-Antibodies are small proteins produced by our immune system and are mostly found in our blood.
-Some of these antibodies attack the virus and neutralise it.
-About five to ten days after having been infected with SARS-CoV-2, the body's immune system produces an array of antibodies, some of which can disable or neutralise the virus.
-They remain in our bodies for months or even years afterwards and continue to provide protection.
-A high level of the right antibodies in the human body indicates that the person recovered from a COVID-19 infection and shows some level of immunity.
-Researchers want to identify these antibodies so that they can use them to develop treatments, but also to detect who is already immune to the COVID-19 virus.
+The second test is the antibody test, often also called serology test.
+Antibodies are small proteins produced by our immune system which live in our blood for the most part.
+Some of these antibodies attack the virus and neutralize it.
+About five to ten days after being infected with SARS-CoV-2, the body’s immune system generates an array of antibodies, some of which can disable or neutralize the virus.
+They remain in our body for months or even years afterwards, continuing to provide protection.
+A high level of the right antibodies in the human body indicate a recovered COVID-19 disease and some level of immunity.
+Researchers want to identify those antibodies so they can use them to develop treatments, but also to detect who is already immune against the COVID-19 virus.

-Ramping up testing capacity with industrial-grade laboratory technology from Festo
+Ramping up testing capacity with Festo’s industrial grade laboratory technology

-Technology can help us survive a pandemic like this.
-The unique portfolio of liquid handling solutions from Festo enables machine builders of laboratory equipment and diagnostics companies to build scalable, high-throughput IVD devices.
+Technology can help to go through a pandemic like this.
+Festo’s unique portfolio of liquid handling solutions allows machine builders for laboratory equipment and diagnostic companies to build scalable, high-throughput IVD devices.

-With components and intelligent subsystems for the laboratory, Festo offers automation solutions for typical test procedures such as the handling of sample tubes, pipetting and dispensing of buffer solutions or RNA.
+With components and intelligent subsystems for laboratory, Festo offers automation solutions for typical testing workflows like handling of sample tubes, pipetting and dispensing of buffer solutions or RNA.

-The laboratory automation products from Festo have proven themselves in practice and are designed for the most demanding industrial applications.
+Festo's laboratory automation products are field proven and designed for the most demanding industrial operations.
 The focus for Festo in developing the components was on high-throughput, precision and accuracy, with CV (Coefficient of Variation) better than 3%.

-A high degree of standardisation and warehousing ensures high component availability.
+A high level of standardization and inventory ensures high availability of the components.

-This, in turn, allows the test capacity to be built up quickly and expanded as needed to ensure the availability and reliability of the COVID-19 tests.
+This allows test capacity to be quickly established and expanded where needed to ensure the availability and reliability of COVID-19 testing.